beaybeto/Libft/README.md

 ```
   - **Strlcat**.
 Appends src to the end of dst.
 Appends at most dstsize - strlen(dst) - 1.

 dstsize = length of the final string (must have enough space to be able to concatenate src and add the NUL slash).
 Guarantees NUL termination except if dstsize = 0, or strlen(dst) > dstsize.

 The function returns the length of the string you are trying to create, i.e. the sum of length dst + src
 ```
 size_t	ft_strlcat(char *dst, const char *src, size_t dstsize)
 ```
   - **Strchr**.
-Locates the first occurrence of c (converted to char) in the string pointed to by s.
+Locates the first occurrence of c (converted to *char*) in the string pointed to by s.
 C may be worth the NUL character, and the function would locate the termination of the string.

 Returns the pointer pointing to the located character, or NULL if c does not exist in the string.
 ```
 char	*ft_strchr(const char *s, int c)
 ```
   - **Strrchr**.
-Locates the last occurrence of c (converted to char) in the string pointed to by s
+Locates the last occurrence of c (converted to *char*) in the string pointed to by s
   - **Strncmp**.
 Compares n characters of strings (s1 and s2) lexicographically.
-The comparison is done using unsigned char.
+The comparison is done using *unsigned char*.

 WHEN IT REACHES A NULL CHARACTER, IT STOPS, AND IF THE STRINGS WERE EQUAL, IT RETURNS ZERO.
 ```